grloper/spotify_data_migration/readme.md

 ### Authentication Issues
 - Ensure the Redirect URI exactly matches `http://127.0.0.1:8080`
-- Clear cached tokens: delete any `.cache*` files
+- The tool now automatically clears cached tokens when username changes
-- Always check "Clean Cache" when switching between accounts
+- If you still have issues, manually delete any `.cache*` files in the application directory

 ## GUI Features